oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/snapshot-standby/snapshot-standby.md

 ## Task 1: Convert the physical standby to a snapshot standby

-In a window, connect with **dgmgrl** and convert the standby database to a snapshot standby.
+Connect with **dgmgrl** and convert the standby database to a snapshot standby.
 Don't forget to replace ADGHOL1_UNIQUE_NAME with the actual db_unique_name of the standby database.

   ```
   <copy>